Dr. Alison Krentel

 Olivia is a Doctoral Candidate in Epidemiology at the University of Ottawa, working under Dr. Alison Krentel's supervision.
 Her research is focused on Harm Reduction in incarcerated populations.
 Olivia previously worked as an infectious epidemiologist with Correctional Services Canada and in the area of HIV/AIDs at the Public Health Agency of Canada (PHAC).
 Before PHAC, she worked as a research fellow with London School of Hygiene and Tropical Medicine (LSHTM) and epidemiologist with WHO, and UNAIDS both in the field, Geneva and London.
 Olivia has a background in Microbiology from McGill University and a masters in Control of Infectious Diseases at the London School of Hygiene and Tropical Medicine.

-Lauren is receiving her Honours Bachelor of Health Science from the University of Ottawa and aims to complete her Master’s in Global Health.
-She joined the Threads Lab as a volunteer student with a driving interest in infectious diseases in low- and middle-income countries that are left vulnerable to their effects.
-With previous work experience in the field of HIV/AIDS and the Onchocerciasis Elimination Project, Lauren hopes to expand her knowledge and research experience in the field of epidemiology and global public health.
+Lauren is actively pursuing her Honours Bachelor of Health Science at the University of Ottawa, driven by the ambition to further her academic journey by achieving a Master’s degree in Global Health.
+Passionate about addressing health disparities, Lauren joined Threads Lab as a volunteer student, driven by a keen interest in infectious diseases that disproportionately impact middle to low-income countries.
+With a rich background in the field of HIV/AIDS and contributions to the Onchocerciasis Elimination Project, Lauren aims to broaden her knowledge and research expertise in global/public health and epidemiology.